gregvandyne/team1/FINAL_REPORT.md

 *How We'd Do Things Differently*

-- Challenge #1: We did not set enough time aside for testing.
-And ended up having several bugs that could have been corrected if properly tested while it was implemented rather than at the end of the project.
+- Challenge #1: We did not set enough time aside for testing during and at the end of the project.
+The final testing ended up having several bugs that were too time-consuming to resolve before the project deadline.
+Additionally, several bugs may have been caught if properly tested while the feature was initially implemented rather than at the end of the project.
+Specifically, integration testing, systems testing, and user acceptance testing ended up being done towards the very end of the project.
-    - Solution: Moving forward, adequate time should be allocated for unit testing as well as final.
-Additionally, if certain features are needed for others to test, a mock feature or dataset should be created that use
+    - Solution: Moving forward, adequate time should be allocated for unit and integration testing throughout the entire project.
+Integration testing should also be done as soon as possible as this can be the most difficult part in software development.
+Additionally, if certain features are needed before others can begin testing their code, a mock feature or dataset such as a test database could be created to verify functionality.
-- Challenge #2: The work of many members depended on having others work completed before them and almost felt as if a waterfall a approach may have been more effecient (for example, the HTML code was written but depended on a working database to actually collect information)
+- Challenge #2: The work of many members depended on having others' work completed before them and almost felt as if a waterfall a approach may have been more efficient (for example, the HTML code was written but depended on a working database to actually collect information)
-     - Solution: changing to a waterfall method to allow for more consistent flow of output along with increased communication
+     - Solution: Our agile approach could have been modified to understand the needs and dependencies of other features and delegate tasks.
+For instance, we needed a database so our website could output real data, but it took longer than expected to get the database built.
+Agile could have been modified here so team members collectively work on setting up a database before diving into the front-end content.
+Alternatively, the approach could have been modified so a test database was created as one of the first tasks.
+This would allow the backend designers a goal on what data needs to be collected, and the front-end designers the ability to use this test database for proper integration testing.
 - Challenge #3: There were differing levels of ability and skill that presented as roadblocks to the progression of the project secondary to what was mentioned before.
-    - Solution: Changing the manner that the information was distributed/processed would have allowed there to be better flow of the output.
-Increased communication would have made this process easier
+    - Solution: Changing the manner in which the information was distributed/processed would have allowed there to be a better flow of the output.
+Increased communication may have made this process easier.
+Additionally, using paired programming likely could have bridged the gap of skills across members as some members were more skilled in SQL while others had more experience in HTML.
+Paired programming may have made integrations easier with an SQL-experienced programmer and a Python-experienced programmer working together.
+However, this was difficult in our situation where all members have full-time jobs/commitments and all members are in different time zones.
-- Challenge #4: Developmental conflicts with the front and back end design.
+- Challenge #4: Developmental conflicts with the front and back-end design.
 We were able to reconcile these differences before the completion of the term but it did lead to duplicated work/increased time for proper integration.
-    - Solution: Setting the ground rules in the beginning and continued communication throughout the project
+    - Solution: Integration testing was not performed until the end of the project and the difficulty of integrating the front-end and back-end was not quite understood until attempted.
+As mentioned above, paired programming may have reduced the workload as the front-end and back-end were integrated by individual users.
+By using paired programming, knowledge can be more easily distributed and bugs can be more easily identified with 1 person watching while the other writes the code.
+Additionally, improved communication and staying consistent with a JIRA board or agile meetings would have helped here as roadblocks could have been discovered early on in the process to understand what areas the team is behind in.

 *Reflection*